pcafrica/hpc_for_data_science_2023-2024/slides/04/04-parallel.md

 ## Key concepts

-- **Non-blocking Methods**: Functions like `isend`, `irecv`, `Isend`, etc., start communication but return immediately, letting the program continue while the operation completes in the background.
+- **Non-blocking methods**: Functions like `isend`, `irecv`, `Isend`, etc., start communication but return immediately, letting the program continue while the operation completes in the background.
-- **Request Objects**: Non-blocking calls return a `Request` object, which is used to manage and check the status of the ongoing communication.
+- **Request objects**: Non-blocking calls return a `Request` object, which is used to manage and check the status of the ongoing communication.

 ---